corinnekrych/DslPrez/README.md

 - Gr8ConfUS July 2013 with [Corinne Krych](http://corinnekrych.github.io/) and [Fabrice Matrat](http://fabricematrat.github.io/)

+- will be given at JavaOne in Sepetember 2013 [Corinne Krych](http://corinnekrych.github.io/) and [Pascal Cohen](http://fr.linkedin.com/pub/pascal-cohen/1/105/1a8)

 Where it comes from?
 ====================
 Writing an embedded Groovy DSL for end users which can read as plain English.
 What a crazy idea!